robertorosero/pyhtonmig/Doc/library/os.rst

 .. function:: lstat(path)

+   Perform the equivalent of an :c:func:`lstat` system call on the given path.
-   Like :func:`stat`, but do not follow symbolic links.
-This is an alias for :func:`stat` on platforms that do not support symbolic links.
+   Similar to :func:`~os.stat`, but does not follow symbolic links.
+On platforms that do not support symbolic links, this is an alias for :func:`~os.stat`.

    .. versionchanged:: 3.2
       Added support for Windows 6.0 (Vista) symbolic links.